magento/devdocs/guides/v1.0/migration/migration-manually.md

 This section discusses how to manually migrate media files.

 #### Media files stored in the database
-This section applies to you *only* if you store media files in the Magento database and should be performed before migration of data.
+This section applies to you *only* if you store media files in the Magento database and should be performed before <a href="{{ site.gdeurl }}migration/migration-migrate-data.html">migration of data</a>:

-If media files are stored in the Magento 1 database, use the following steps:

 1. Log in to the Magento 1 Admin Panel as an administrator.
 2. Click **System** > **Configuration** > ADVANCED > **System**.